gergelyorosz/swift-objective-c-mixed-project/README.md

-# Using Swift 2.0 and  Objective C in a Mixed Project
+# Swift 2.0 and  Objective C in a Mixed Project

-Example code on how to use Objective C and Swift components together in a project:
+Example code on how to use Objective C and Swift components together in a project
-- Invoking Objective C classes from Swift
+- **Invoking Objective C classes from Swift**
   - In the same project
   - Unit testing Objective C classes from Swift
-- Invoking Swift classes from Objective C
+- **Invoking Swift classes from Objective C**
   - In the same project
   - Unit testing Swift classes from Objective C